lauslim12/Satella/README.md

 This application runs on Shell and Python (3.5 and up) and mostly relies on crontabs to get it working automatically each day.
 Data gathered from Satella will be stored in a CSV (soon SQL) file for further processing (further processing could be displaying it in a website, or even as simple as opening the CSV on a Microsoft Excel and inferring it by yourself).

 It is recommended to run Satella on a low-power micro-computer such as Raspberry Pi Model A+.
 I personally use them and it makes the automation easier and less costly.

+## Development

+Satella is still under continuous development and there are still more features in my mind that I am coding currently!
+Keep in touch by starring this repository!

+## Architecture

+* Internet Of Things
+* Object Oriented Programming
+* Python Programming Language
+* Shell Scripts and Micro Computers for Automation

+## Philosophy

+The name 'Satella' comes from the the character 'Satella' from Re:Zero.
+I actually like the name, so I named the repository after her.